History of radio receivers: Tuning

 "Tuning" means adjusting the frequency of the receiver to the frequency of the desired radio transmission.
 The first receivers had no tuned circuit, the detector was connected directly between the antenna and ground.
 Due to the lack of any frequency selective components besides the antenna, the bandwidth of the receiver was equal to the broad bandwidth of the antenna.
 This was acceptable and even necessary because the first Hertzian spark transmitters also lacked a tuned circuit.
 Due to the impulsive nature of the spark, the energy of the radio waves was spread over a very wide band of frequencies.
 To receive enough energy from this wideband signal the receiver had to have a wide bandwidth also.

 When more than one spark transmitter was radiating in a given area, their frequencies overlapped, so their signals interfered with each other, resulting in garbled reception.
 Some method was needed to allow the receiver to select which transmitter's signal to receive.
 Multiple wavelengths produced by a poorly tuned transmitter caused the signal to "dampen", or die down, greatly reducing the power and range of transmission.
 In 1892, William Crookes gave a lecture on radio in which he suggested using resonance to reduce the bandwidth of transmitters and receivers.
-Different transmitters could then be "tuned" to transmit on different frequencies so they didn't interfere.
+Different transmitters could then be "tuned" to transmit on different frequencies so they did not interfere.
 The receiver would also have a resonant circuit (tuned circuit), and could receive a particular transmission by "tuning" its resonant circuit to the same frequency as the transmitter, analogously to tuning a musical instrument to resonance with another.
 This is the system used in all modern radio.